YoniGR94/Symulation-aplication-of-M-M/MnM-sampling-report.md

 ![](MnM-sampling-report_files/figure-gfm/ggplot%20all%20colors%20and%20red-1.png)<!-- -->

-## 📏Statisics Checking of the Simullation
+## Statisics Checking of the Simullation

 ### Test Expected Value